 The image shows a detail of the decoration of the Theatre of Dionysus in Athens.

 A female figure is called caryatid.

 balustrade: row of short pillars (balusters) with curved outline, used as a decorative parapet or to separate a chapel from the rest of the church.

-The image shows a balustrade in S. Giovanni in Laterano designed by Francesco Borromini, characterized by the inversion of the balusters.
+The image shows a balustrade in S. Giovanni in Laterano designed by Francesco Borromini, which is characterized by the inversion of the balusters.

 a pediment is the crowning of a portico or a façade, having usually a triangular shape (tympanum).
 Broken pediments are typical of Baroque architecture.

 The image shows the broken pediment of Oratorio del SS.
 Sacramento in Rome.

 bucranium is a Latin word meaning ox-scull: it was a typical decoration of the frieze of classical temples, a clear reference to the sacrifices of oxen.

 Festoons can also be seen in Renaissance palaces, e.g. in la Farnesina.